- for Hilton Honors users85

 These estimates are based on an annual monthly spend of $2,000

-The Hilton Honors card from American Express is a decent no-fee card for frequent Hilton guests.
+The Hilton Honors card is a decent no-fee card for frequent Hilton guests.
 Those who are looking for a chunk of Hilton Honors points can also take advantage of the following top benefits.

 - Great Earning Potential: You’ll earn bonus points on every transaction you make.
 Even everyday spending earns 3X bonus points—something most rewards cards do not offer.